 9. High-speed Railways Mushroomed

 In 2009, several high-speed railways had been completed and began to deliver passengers at a comparatively low price.
 The most important one is Wuhan-Guangzhou high-speed rail, the world's longest and fastest high-speed rail.
 The new rail takes travelers only 8 hours to finish the journey at the price of only 780 RMB (115 USD), which means great pressure on air companies.
 High-speed rails bring travelers a cheaper, faster and more convenient transfer.

 10. National Day Celebration

-After successful holding the 29th Beijing Olympic Games, China celebrated her 60th Birthday, happily and grandly.
-The military parade was featured with various vehicles and arms; float parade show by people from all walks of life was much enjoyable; the evening party was no better than the brilliant Opening Ceremony of Beijing Olympics.
+After successfully holding the 29th Beijing Olympic Games, China celebrated her 60th Birthday, happily and grandly.
+The military parade featured with various vehicles and arms; the float parade shown by people from all walks of life was much more enjoyable; the evening party was no better than the brilliant Opening Ceremony of the Beijing Olympics.
 National Day Celebration attracted thousands of tourists at home or from overseas to come to Beijing.